shirakaba/nativescript-html/README.md

-# nativescript-dom
+# NativeScript DOM

-A best-effort DOM API for NativeScript
+A best-effort DOM API for NativeScript!

+🚧 a work in progress! 🏗